A DIY Framing tip on Standard Stud Spacing when Framing Timber Stud Walls

 By Mark J. Donovan

-ANSWER: When framing walls, studs are normally spaced on 16 inch centers.
-In some cases, such as in a garage with no second floor, local building codes may allow wall stud spacings of 24 inches.
+When framing stud walls, standard stud wall spacing is 16 inches.
+Or more specifically wall studs are normally spaced on 16 inch centers.
+In some cases, such as in a garage with no second floor, local building codes may allow wall standard stud spacings of 24 inches.
 Also, in some cases ceiling joists or roof trusses can be spaced on 24 inch centers.

 For more help on building a home addition, see HomeAdditionPlus.com’s Home Addition Bid Sheets.
 Our Home Addition Bid Sheets provide you with the knowledge and information on how to plan a home building project, and what to look for when hiring contractors.
 They also include detailed cost breakdown tables and spreadsheets for estimating your own new home construction building costs.

 Related Information on Framing Stud Walls and Standard Stud Spacing

 - How to Size a Rough Bifold Door Opening